IainNZ/MacroStats/README.txt

 MacroStats
-A collection of statistics-related helper functions for Excel's VBA macro language.
+A collection of statistics-related functions for Excel's VBA macro language.

 By Iain Dunning, 2011
 http://www.iaindunning.com